Understanding a chinchilla’s behavior and recognizing issues is one of the first anxieties new chinchilla owners experience.

 Ensure you proof the room and provide this love and affection towards your chinchilla.

 Chinchillas can get bored and restless, and keeping them mentally and physically stimulated is imperative.
+No allowing them time to socialize, on the other hand, is a cruel way to keep a chinchilla.

 Relax, it’s easier than most people think once you have gotten into the swing of things for a few days.